-Consistent with the District’s commitment to sustainability and resiliency, the school is designed towards net-zero energy, net-zero water, and new zero construction and operational waste standards.
-The systems of the building have been carefully chosen to achieve a design EUI of 28 or lower.
-This includes geothermal wells, solar PV collection, and occupant engagement to minimize system and plug load and maximize energy production.
-Rainwater harvesting from the building roofs will be stored and reused to flush building toilets.
+Consistent with the District’s commitment to sustainability and resiliency, the school is designed towards net zero ready—emissions and water—facility standards.
+The systems of the building have been carefully chosen to achieve a design EUI of 25 or lower.
+This includes geothermal wells, solar PV, and occupant engagement to minimize system and plug loads and maximize energy production.
+Battery storage on site will store energy to provide resilience and reduce peak demand.
+Rainwater from the building roofs will be stored and reused to flush building toilets.
 The school itself promotes health, wellness, and energy efficiency.
 Each core classroom has access to daylight, views to the exterior, and windows to the corridor to connect classrooms to each other.
 Careful procedures will be in place to minimize the construction waste directed towards landfills and work with the District to identify operational waste procedures to ensure this school functions to the best of its ability.

 MSBA / ACTON-BOXBOROUGH REGIONAL SCHOOL DISTRICT

 Arrowstreet led very successful visioning sessions as well as several faculty planning meetings for the Acton-Boxborough Regional School District’s proposed new double elementary school.
 Their ability to apply architectural expertise to our vision of education has led us to a design of a building that will have positive impacts on student learning in our district for decades.”

 – Marie Altieri, Deputy Superintendent, Acton-Boxborough Regional Schools